Jeremy Hunt increases energy windfall tax in budget to raise an extra £14bn

 Labour originally called for the levy

-The government will raise an extra £14bn by increasing the energy windfall tax, Jeremy Hunt has announced.
+The government will raise an extra £14bn next year by increasing the energy windfall tax, Jeremy Hunt has announced.

-The government has come under pressure from Labour for months to raise more money from energy giants.
+The move follows months of pressure from Labour for ministers to raise more money from oil and gas giants.

-Mr Hunt told MPs he had “no objection to windfall taxes if they are genuinely about windfall profits caused by unexpected increases in energy prices”.

-"But any such tax should be temporary, not deter investment and recognise the cyclical nature of many energy businesses.”
-The higher Energy Profits Levy will apply from January 1st until March 2028.

 Register for free to continue reading